 -Grab a beer and bite to eat at Quinault Lodge after your hike, you will thank me later.
 Go down to the beach and sip a glass of wine, or heck stay at the Lodge a night if you can!

 -There are surrounding campgrounds and showers you could also stay the night on Friday, before you hit the trail.
-I just didn't want to be away from Kaila that long.
+I just didn't want to be away from Kaila that long, but this would allow you to take your time and/or make it a day hike.

 Camping at the summit was pretty amazing, I have no other words for it.
 Of course there were some stories to tell...
 Arya popped Rob's sleeping pad (moleskin to the rescue) and we spent most of the evening in our tent since it was so cold at the top, but luckily Kirsten brought some arts and crafts per usual and we did water color painting in the tent.
 Something (usually multiple things with us) go wrong, but that's what the adventure is all about.
 Backpacking has so many life parallels for me.
-A few from this trip... if you have to, you will figure it out.
-The work is always worth it .
-The reward comes shortly after you want to give up.
+A few from this trip...
+If you have to, you will figure it out.
+The work is always worth it.
+And the reward comes shortly after you want to give up.

 Let me know if you try this hike or comment below with any questions!